MTGandP/Match/README.md

         (0 1)
         (n (* n (factorial (1- n))))))

-Using the `defmatch` macro, we can simplify this further:
+Using the special `defmatch` macro, we can simplify this further:

     (defmatch factorial
       (0 1)